masumsoft/express-cassandra/README.md

 - `indexes` are the index of your table.
 It's always an array of field names.
 You can read more on the <a href="http://docs.datastax.com/en/cql/3.3/cql/cql_using/usePrimaryIndex.html" target="_blank">secondary index documentation</a>.
 This is generally suited for querying low cardinality fields, but not as low as boolean fields or fields with very limited number of variants.
 Very low cardinality fields are not a good separator of large datasets and hence not worthwhile to index.

-- `custom_index` provides the ability to define custom indexes with cassandra.
-Cassandra 3.x supports only one custom index per table.
+- `custom_index` provides the ability to define custom indexes with a Cassandra table.
+The `on` section should contain the column name on which the index should be built, the `using` section should contain the custom indexer class path and the `options` section should contain the passed options for the indexer class if any.

 When you instantiate a model, every field you defined in schema is automatically a property of your instances.
 So, you can write: